 With these tips, it's easy to design a PDF that will look great when printed and bound to be used in a book format with a print on demand service.

 If you have a place to print your PDF's, that's great!
-But if not, we hope you check out printMe1.com for simple print on demand, and also our PDF Hosting features to help offer a print option for your PDF to your students, clients, or user base.
+But if not, we hope you check out printMe1.com for simple print on demand, and also our PDF Hosting features to help offer a print option for your PDF to your students, clients, group or user base.